NetworkNerd1337/rcschain/README.md

-# RCS Quantum-Resistant Blockchain File Storage
+# RCS Quantum-Resistant Blockchain File Storage System

 This project implements a multi-node, quantum-resistant blockchain-based file storage system using the Falcon-Padded-1024 signature scheme from PQClean.
 It features a Flask-based web interface for file and folder management, MySQL for persistent storage, and a secure peer-to-peer authentication mechanism to ensure only trusted nodes can join the network.
 The "RCS" stands for "Ryan's Cool Storage" - I made it, I can name it.